Like any great piece of software, Google Docs is simple, yet powerful.

 One of those things that’s easy to use, but you know it can do more, like using it to create an ebook.

-While Google Docs lacks the functionality of a full-fledged design program like Photoshop, learning how to create an ebook in Google Docs is fast, free, and surprisingly easy.
+While Google Docs lacks the functionality of a full-fledged design program like Photoshop and some of the benefits of other ebook design options, learning how to create an ebook in Google Docs is fast, free, and surprisingly easy.

 And we’ll show you exactly how to create an ebook in Google Docs step by step.
 Each step will be accompanied by demonstration videos and images showing you exactly what to do.